fChristenson/style-this-button/README.md

 * What is a good decision and what is a bad decision in css?
 * What are the most common issues with css?
+* Destructive css
-* How to think about css
+* How to think about css?

 ## Notes

+Stop me if you have ever been here:

+"Let's make a generic solution we can reuse across our application!"

+Sigh... here we go again.

 Let us ask the fundamental question, when does css become a problem?